 (2011 – 2011)

-My teams designed immersive, complex, and beautiful user-experiences for websites, tablets, and mobile platforms and as the Senior Designer I helped guide and assist junior designers to design and develop User Interfaces and Experiences for large, well-known companies and charitable Foundations.
+Working in Seattle, my remote teams designed immersive, complex, and beautiful user-experiences for websites, tablets, and mobile platforms and as the Senior Designer I helped guide and assist junior designers design and develop User Interfaces and experiences for companies such as HP and the Bill and Melinda Gates Foundation.

 User Experience Designer and Evangelist, Microsoft